Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_03.md

 Once the ball is working, try these additions:

-- [ ] Style the ball — add a colour, gradient effect, or face using shapes
+- [ ] Style the ball by adding a colour, gradient effect, or face using shapes
 - [ ] Add a horizontal velocity `vx` so the ball also drifts sideways when released after dragging
 - [ ] Add left and right wall bouncing using the same logic as the floor bounce
 - [ ] Add friction — reduce `vx` slightly each frame so the ball slows down over time